krecicki/stock-alert-elliot-wave-standard-deviation/README.md

 Collect the signals and divergences when they occur, not necessarily on the same day.
 Perform a backtest to evaluate the effectiveness of the signals.

+# First ...

+I'll do this piece by piece.
+The script to find tickers -+2 standard deviation over their 7 day mean from the last closing price outputs a list of these tickers.